kimpro82/MyPractice/R/README.md

 > 3.514286

-## CF_Affection.R (2019.05.25)
+## CF Affection (2019.05.25)
-For my friend JW Park who wants to measure the affection of TV CF
+\* For my friend JW Park who wants to measure the affection of TV CF
-It demands simply CF time schedule and target frequency(ex. app download time), not heavy tracker.
+\* It demands simply CF time schedule and target frequency(ex. app download time), not heavy tracker.

 ```R
 # Affection Measurement of TV CFs